tschueller/maven-javascript-plugin/README.md

           image1.png
           image2.png

-So what exactly has happened here?
+So what exactly happens here?

-1. All script resources were copied to the *script-resources* directory.
-This copying is compatible to the standard Java resource copying so you can setup multiple resource directories, inclusion/exclusion patterns and you can also filter the resources (for expanding properties in resource files).
+1. All script resources are copied to the *script-resources* directory.
 2. All script sources are copied to the *script-sources* directory.
-Filtering is enabled by default so properties are expanded (Can be disabled in the plugin configuration).
 3. The copied script sources are parsed by the dependency manager to bring them into a working order (How the order is calculated is explained later).
-4. The ordered script sources are written into the *script-source-bundles* directory.
+4. The ordered script sources were written into the *script-source-bundles* directory.
 The bundle filename is the group id plus the artifact id.
-This can be changed in the plugin configuration.
 5. The script sources are compiled with Google's closure compiler.
 The source bundles of external dependencies are used as *externs* so the Closure Compiler can validate the correct usage of external dependencies.